-Jo Rose is a lecturer in Humanitarian Response and is the Programme Leader of the MSc in International Humanitarian Affairs (MIHA).
+Jo Rose is a Senior Lecturer in Humanitarian Response and is the Programme Leader of the MSc in International Humanitarian Affairs (MIHA).
 Jo has worked intensively in complex political emergencies including Liberia, Somalia, South Sudan and Sudan.
 Throughout her career Jo has worked within academia, policy and practice in disasters, conflicts, and uneven development.
 Her ongoing work on community involvement in the delivery of humanitarian aid seeks to shape future practice and policy on humanitarian interventions in disasters and conflicts.

 Jo focuses on understanding community and local stakeholder engagement in humanitarian responses and development programmes.
 Jo has conducted major evaluations and research in Kenya, Liberia, Mozambique, Somalia, South Sudan, Sudan, Tanzania and most recently Afghanistan.

 - PhD in the delivery of humanitarian assistance in complex emergencies: a case study of Somalia.
 Fieldwork in Puntland and Somalia, Northumbria University.

 - MSc in Engineering and Technology.
 Thesis Title: Water and Sanitation in Complex Emergencies.
 Fieldwork in Sudan and South Sudan, Newcastle University.